Azure-Samples/zone-redundant-aks-and-storage/README.md

   --disable-cluster-autoscaler \
   --only-show-errors 1>/dev/null

-# Run this command only if the current node count is not equal to two
+# Run this command only if the current node count is not equal to three
 if [[ $count -ne $nodeCount ]]; then
   # Scale the current node pool to three nodes
   echo "Scaling the [$userNodePoolName] node pool to $nodeCount nodes..."